Chauvet-Pro/OVATIONREVEE3IP/README.md

 8. Go to the target fixture’s main menu and confirm that the firmware version has been updated.
 9. Reboot the target fixture.

+### Special Notes
+* A Force Upload process requires a target fixture (the fixture that needs a Force Upload and a main fixture (the fixture that controls the upload process).
+* The Force Upload process can only be done one target fixture at a time.

 &nbsp;